Beyond the Limits: A Survey of Techniques to Extend the Context Length in Large Language Models: Attention-free Transformers

 \section{Attention-free Transformers}

 Attention-free transformers refer to the computational approaches that provide dependency information between tokens without relying on the conventional attention mechanism.
 These mechanisms offer a different perspective on dependency calculation, while maintaining sub-quadratic memory complexity.
-In this study, we consider two distinct sub-categories of this domain, namely, State Space Model (SSM) and positional-dependency attention. \paragraph{State Space Model} SSM is a statistical sequence-to-sequence (seq2seq) model that employs linear projections of hidden states to compute the output sequence based on an input sequence.
+In this study, we consider two distinct sub-categories of this domain, namely, State Space Model (SSM) and positional-dependency attention—that enhance the handling of long contexts in LLMs. \paragraph{State Space Model.} SSM is a statistical sequence-to-sequence (seq2seq) model that employs linear projections of hidden states to compute the output sequence based on an input sequence.
 SSM introduces an RNN-like seq2seq model without non-linearity, which empowers parallel training and optimize the inference efficiency.
 The seq2seq operation based on the states can be analytically unrolled, resembling a convolutional operation with a parametrized kernel.
-Theoretically, similar to RNN, this convolution operation can extend to infinite length, enabling the computation of outputs without the need to calculate individual states.
+Theoretically, similar to RNN, this convolution operation can extend to infinite length, enabling the computation of outputs without calculating individual states.
 During the training phase with the entire input sequence, this convolution process can be exceptionally rapid and parallel, setting it apart from the traditional RNN.
-However, the computational expense of the convolution kernel limits SSM's application in deep learning until the advent of S4 (structured state space)~\cite{gu2021efficiently}.
-S4 integrates SSM, HIPPO, and structured matrices to solve the complexity of the convolution kernel.
-HIPPO is a particular representation of the original SSM; takes input states and maps them to higher-dimensional states that can be seen as an online compression of history.
+However, the computational expense of the convolution kernel limits SSM's application in deep learning until the advent of Structured State Space (S4)~\cite{gu2022efficiently}.
+S4 integrates SSM, HIPPO~\cite{NEURIPS2020_102f0bb6}, and structured matrices to solve the complexity of the convolution kernel.
+HIPPOO~\cite{NEURIPS2020_102f0bb6} is a particular representation of the original SSM, which takes input states and maps them to higher-dimensional states that can be seen as an online compression of history.
 However, with a finite size of states, this method cannot remember the entire input.
 This necessitates the introduction of exponential decay, particularly beneficial for recent past accuracy.
-Works such as ~\cite{orvieto2023resurrecting,ma2022mega} employ decay techniques, showcasing performance improvements.
-H3 incorporates two SSMs, enabling local token attention and global token recall through a multiplicative gate mechanism, akin to LSTM gating~\cite{fu2022hungry}.
-Hyena~\cite{poli2023hyena}, similar to H3, replaces the S4 layer with an MLP-parameterized global convolution, effectively narrowing the quality gap with the vanilla attention mechanism at scale and achieving comparable perplexity with a reduced computational cost.
-Mamba~\cite{gu2023mamba} enhances SSM models by incorporating H3 with MLP, refining reasoning capabilities through a strategic reorganization of the gating mechanism.
+Some approaches employ decay techniques, showcasing performance improvements~\cite{orvieto2023resurrecting,ma2023mega}.
+Hungry Hungry Hippos (H3)~\cite{fu2023hungry} incorporates two SSMs, enabling local token attention and global token recall through a multiplicative gate mechanism, akin to LSTM gating.
+Hyena~\cite{poli2023hyena}, similar to H3, replaces the attention layer by interleaving implicitly parametrized long convolutions and data-controlled gating, effectively narrowing the quality gap with the vanilla attention mechanism at scale and achieving comparable perplexity with a reduced computational cost.
+Mamba~\cite{gu2023mamba} enhances SSMs by incorporating H3 with multi-layer perceptrons (MLP), refining reasoning capabilities through a strategic reorganization of the gating mechanism.